0xmetaschool/therapist-bot/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/0xmetaschool/therapist-bot/blob/main/LICENSE) file for details.

 ## Support